-Whether or not criminal charges are filed, the University or a person may file a complaint under the Student Code of Conduct Policy (Section IV Social Misconduct) alleging that a student violated the University's policy on Sexual Misconduct.
+Whether or not criminal charges are filed, the University or a person may file a complaint under the Student Code of Conduct Policy (Section IV) alleging that a student violated the University's policy on Sexual Misconduct.

-Both the accuser and the accused are entitled to have others present during the campus hearing and both the accuser and the accused will be informed of the outcome of the hearing.
+Both the complainant and respondent are entitled to have others present during the campus hearing and both the complainant and respondent will be informed of the outcome of the hearing.

-Pending resolution of a Student Conduct matter and in certain other circumstances, Ulndy may take the following interim measures if there is a significant student conduct or health and safety concern that requires immediate intervention to preserve and support the general welfare and academic experience of one or more students and/or the Ulndy community:
+Pending resolution of a Student Conduct matter and in certain other circumstances, Ulndy may take the following interim measures if there is a significant student conduct or health and safety concern that requires immediate intervention to preserve and support the general welfare and academic experience of one or more students and/ or the Ulndy community:

-- No Contact Order: A No Contact Order can be issued to prevent a person from contacting another person. - Escorts: Arrangements may be made so that a student has an escort (a friend, police officer, or another individual) at particular times (e.g., to/from a particular class or activity, or to/from his or her vehicle to be able to go to work off campus). - Added Police Presence: UIPD presence may be increased in a particular area or over the entire campus. - Making Adjustments to On-Campus Living Arrangements: Adjustments may be made, upon request, to a student's on-campus living arrangements, if space allows. - Making Adjustments to Class Schedules or University of Indianapolis Activities: Adjustments can be made, upon request, to a student's class schedule and/or his or her participation in a University of Indianapolis activity.
+- No Contact Order: A "No Contact" Order can be issued to prevent a person from contacting another person - Escorts: Arrangements may be made so that a student has an escort (a friend, police officer, or another individual) at particular times (e.g., to/from a particular class or activity, or to/from his or her vehicle to be able to go to work off campus). - Added Police Presence: UIPD presence may be increased in a particular area or over the entire campus - Making Adjustments to On-Campus Living Arrangements: Adjustments may be made, upon request, to a student's on-campus living arrangements, if space allows - Making Adjustments to Class Schedules or University of Indianapolis Activities: Adjustments can be made, upon request, to a student's class schedule and/or his or her participation in a University of Indianapolis activity.
 These adjustments will be made if they are reasonably available.

-Whether or not criminal charges are filed, the University or a person may file a complaint under the student code of conduct alleging that a student or employee violated the University's policy on sexual misconduct.
+Whether or not criminal charges are filed, the University or a person may file a complaint under the Student Code of conduct alleging that a student or employee violated the University's Sexual Misconduct policy.

-Reports of all domestic violence, dating violence, sexual assault and stalking made to Campus Public Safety will be referred automatically to the Title IX Coordinator for investigation regardless of if the complainant chooses to pursue criminal charges.
+Reports of all domestic violence, dating violence, sexual assault, and stalking made to Campus Public Safety will be referred automatically to the Senior Associate Dean of Students/Title IX Coordinator to be considered for investigation regardless of if the complainant chooses to pursue criminal charges.

 The University disciplinary process is consistent with the institution's policy and will include a prompt, fair, and impartial investigation and resolution process transparent to the accuser and the accused.
-Usually, resolution of complaints of sexual misconduct is completed within 60 days of the report; however, the proceedings timeframe allows for extensions for good cause with notice to the accuser and the accused of the delay and the reason for the delay.
-Investigators and hearing board members are trained annually on the issues related to domestic violence, dating violence, sexual assault, and stalking and taught how to conduct an investigation and hearing process that protects the safety of the victim and promotes accountability.
+Usually, resolution of complaints of sexual misconduct is completed within 60 days of the report; however, the proceedings timeframe allows for extensions for good cause with notice to the complainant and the respondent of the delay and the reason for the delay.
+Investigators and decision-makers are trained annually on the issues related to domestic violence, dating violence, sexual assault, and stalking and taught how to conduct an investigation and hearing process that protects the safety of the victim and promotes accountability.
 The policy provides that: